MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 ## Conclusion

 Building applications on Windows gives you access to over a billion devices and users worldwide.
-Implementing the best practices in this document will help you reduce costs, improve discoverability, maintan accessibility, increase engagement, and reduce risk.
+Implementing the best practices in this document will help you reduce costs, reach more users, improve discoverability, maintan accessibility, increase engagement, and reduce risk.

 ## Related articles